GustavoDlk/Gustavodk20/README.md

 I am an ambitious problem solver, that always wants to do the great as possible, whether in my professional or personal life.
 I am easygoingi, knowing how to work and interact with people of all levels.
 I can take responsibility for my own work.
 I always look forward, searching for knowledge and working towards making a good impact on the future.

-- 🔭 Disponível para o mercado.
-- 🌱 Sempre em busca de conhecimento.
+- 🔭 I’m currently working on and around Linux.
+- 👨‍💻 My favorite programming language is Java.
+- 🌱 Always in search of knowledge.
-- 📫 How to reach me : Gustavodeluka@gmail.com
+- 📫 How to reach me: gustavodeluka@gmail.com

 <div>